MDK Field Guide No. 6: Transparency

 A baby sweater (because who meets the world with more honesty and transparency than a baby?) with just a touch of lace and an unusual yet plainly apparent construction.

-Also in the Shop: the extremely lush and lovely Blue Sky Fibers Hand Dyes for the Cockleshell Cardigan.
+In the Shop: the extremely lush and lovely Rowan Big Wool for the Cockleshell Cardigan.

 A lightweight tee in a fabric that is striped, yet uses only one color of yarn.
 This is the layering piece we want to wear this summer.

 The yarn?
 It’s one of our very favorites, Jade Sapphire Sylph—a blend of 52% cashmere and 48% linen.
-We carry it in the Shop in sixteen shades, because a knitter needs options.
+We carry it in the Shop in eight shades, because a knitter needs options.
 (See yardage requirements here.)
+We also love Rowan Summerlite 4ply for a 100% cotton version.

 A layering of lace that both reveals and obscures the pattern, and is an amusingly tricky knit.